Orange-OpenSource/a11y-guidelines/src/en/articles/disable-elements.md

 ## Disable a button

-It is possible to disable a button by simply adding the `disabled`:
+It is possible to disable a button by simply adding the `disabled` attribute:
 ```html
 <button disabled>Delete</button>
 ```